HSHS, Memorial Health staffers must choose between COVID-19 vaccine, jobs

 Exemptions from the vaccine will be allowed to individuals with religious beliefs that are against the vaccine or others who have a valid medical condition and a signed approval by their doctor.

-According to the policy set by HSHS and Memorial Health Systems, workers who are unvaccinated or whose vaccination status is unknown will be contacted directly in the coming days and weeks as hospital leaders receive information on their status.
+According to the policy set by HSHS and Memorial Health, workers who are unvaccinated or whose vaccination status is unknown will be contacted directly in the coming days and weeks as hospital leaders receive information on their status.

-HSHS and Memorial Health Systems provide services across Central Illinois.
+HSHS and Memorial Health provide services across Central Illinois.
 HSHS operates hospitals in Decatur, Shelbyville, Springfield and Effingham.
-Memorial Health Systems operates hospitals in Decatur, Taylorville, Springfield, Lincoln and Jacksonville.
+Memorial Health operates hospitals in Decatur, Taylorville, Springfield, Lincoln and Jacksonville.